scanoss/api.go/README.md

 ```shell
 go run cmd/server/main.go -json-config config/app-config-dev.json -debug
 ```
-Note, this will simulate the `scanoss` command, so you might need to change this if you have the actual binary on your system.
+Note, this will simulate the `scanoss` command (using [scanoss.sh](tests/scanoss.sh)), so you might need to change this if you have the actual binary on your system.

 After changing a dependency version, please run the following command:
 ```shell